23 Discrete-time Lotka-Volterra Predator-Prey Model in R

 23.6 Conclusion

 This document demonstrates how to implement and explore the discrete-time Lotka-Volterra predator-prey model.
 By adjusting the time step (\(\Delta t\)) and other parameters, you can investigate how predator-prey dynamics are influenced by ecological factors.
 You will see that a time lag imposed by the t parameter results in expanding spirals in the phase plot and eventual extinction of predator and prey.
-Contrast this with the pertpetual oscillations you get with the continuous time model.
+Contrast this with the perpetual oscillations you get with the continuous time model.